bran1501/Migration_toolkit/README.md

 Go to Manage Apps > Browse more Apps > Look for Knowledge Object Sync(KOS) and install it

 * Help *
-While this app is not formally supported, the developer can be reached at bran1501@gmail.com (OR in splunk-usergroups slack, Christhian Bran (C)).
+While this app is not formally supported, the developer can be reached at splunkbase@prudentconsulting.com.
 Responses are made on a best effort basis.
 Feedback is always welcome and appreciated!
 (if you use the User Group approach, include: Learn more about splunk-usergroups slack here: https://docs.splunk.com/Documentation/Community/current/community/Chat#Join_us_on_Slack)

 Details: